manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 * Constantly improve performance of recruiters, hiring managers and everyone involved in the process by sharing qualitative feedback and KPIs from candidate surveys.
 * Make sure that effective and personalised feedback is sent to all rejected candidates.
 * Assist and guide interviewers at all times so they can be better prepared when facing interviews.

-### Find the best talent in the blockchain world

-* Invest in apps and tools to reach the best developers within their communities.
-* Attract top candidates by creating a process that is fun, insightful and enriching.
-* Train recruiters so they can acquire the needed expertise in terms of social recruiting, sourcing and MakerDAO business domain.
-* Create a clear and easy process for candidates to apply for future opportunities: backed up by a team focused on nurturing our talent pool, doing proactive interviews and assisting to fairs and blockchain events.
-* Keep in touch and interact with our existing database of professionals so we can get the most out our existing database.

 ## Challenges we will face
 Let's consider a few real-world scenarios that can most likely pose a challenge for our endeavors and as such needs to be quickly mitigated.